-We are proud of our quality of service which is evident in a client retention rate of over 90% and it has also benefitted the Company by an increase in volume of new work generated from existing clients.
-We continue to up-sell additional services, often more complex and at a higher margin.
+We are proud of our service quality, which is evident in a client retention rate of over 90% and it has also benefitted the Company by an increase in the volume of new work generated from existing clients.
+We continue to up-sell additional services that are, often more complex and at a higher margin.
 Our direct customers include a number of the world's largest publishers, Fortune 500 corporations and professional service providers.

-We have invested in technology across both the segments - allowing generating increased margins through automation.
-On the content side the Company had added new customers on its SaaS platform "SciPris" which allows faster and upfront collections for our clients, added new customers for AML-KYC services and have started marketing of Off-The-Shelf (OTS) courseware through direct platform, tradeshows and online retail partners; while we continue to develop and add new content; we offer high margin custom content development services as per specific customer requirements.
+We have invested in technology across both our segments - allowing generation of increased margins through automation.
+On the content side, the Company added new customers on its SaaS platform "SciPris" which allows faster and upfront collections for our clients and has focussed on marketing of Off-The-Shelf (OTS) courseware through direct platform, tradeshows and online retail partners; while we continue to develop and add new content; we offer high margin custom content development services as per specific customer requirements.
 For BPO, we have developed the use of automation tools such as chatbots to allow basic information capture before human intervention is required.
 This allows a focus of man hours on technical issue resolution, driving client dependence on services.